Healing wounds: The Brexit vote shows us that the task of “humanising globalisation” cannot wait

 Because the globalisation and liberalisation project – of which the EU is a key part – has not worked for everyone.
 There are those who have done very well and those who have lost out.

 Leave campaigners were very clear about who they thought the “winners” of globalisation were.
 The “winners” were the bosses who were taking advantage of cheap migrant labour, the super-rich who could easily move their money around to avoid paying tax, chief executives whose pay packets seemed to bear no relation to the performance of the companies they were responsible for running, big businesses concerned only with the bottom line and their legion of corporate financiers and advisers.
-But the “metropolitan elites” were in on it too; the coffee drinkers and restaurant goers, working parents who rely on Polish nannies to hold down their well-paid and interesting jobs, and City workers who barely notice the waiters handing out canapés at their flash corporate functions.
+But the “metropolitan elites” were in on it too; the coffee drinkers and restaurant goers, the theatre-going “luvvies”, the well-heeled City types who rely on Polish nannies and cleaners to hold down their well-paid and interesting jobs and, of course, the chardonnay-swilling, strawberry-scoffing, brie-munching Waitrose shoppers.

-If you live in an area where wages are stagnating, or where jobs are disappearing to overseas factories, or where zero hours contracts are a standard way of working you are hardly going to moved by the warnings of politicians who never visit, or government departments who for years and years have failed to invest.
-If you live somewhere where local services have been hammered by cuts to budgets since 2010, where infrastructure is crumbling around you, where it is hard to access a doctor when you need one, or to find a good school for your children, or to get decent social care for a loved one, you are hardly likely to heed the advice of the bankers you see as partially responsible for the mess, or the economists, regulators, institutions and other “experts” who failed to see it coming.
+If you live somewhere where wages are stagnating, where jobs are disappearing overseas, where zero hours contracts are all that is on offer, where infrastructure is crumbling around you, where high streets have become dilapidated and deserted and where public spaces are unhygienic and unkempt you are hardly going to be moved by the warnings of politicians who never visit, or government departments who for years and years have failed to invest.
+If you live somewhere where local services have been hammered by cuts to budgets since 2010, where affordable housing is nowhere to be found, where A&E and maternity departments are under threat of closure, where schools are under-performing, where police are barely in evidence, where it is hard to find a doctor when you need one, or to get decent social care for an elderly family member, you are hardly likely to heed the advice of the bankers you see as partially responsible for the mess, or the economists, regulators, institutions and other “experts” who failed to see it coming.

-Successive and serious failures by EU institutions, on the Eurozone and the Syrian refugee crisis in particular, have helped to draw the EU into this narrative of winners, losers and establishment stitch ups.
-Problems of waste and lack of accountability within the EU system have helped to make the EU an easy target for anger about greedy, selfish, incompetent and even “corrupt” elites.
+Successive and serious failures by EU institutions, on the Eurozone and the Syrian refugee crisis in particular, have helped to draw the EU into this narrative of winners, losers, political incompetence and establishment stitch ups.
+The Commission's approach to the negotiation of mega-trade deals, such as TTIP and CETA, has done little to dispel its reputation for highhandedness and secrecy.
+The conspicuous and ongoing failure of EU leaders to address the issue of waste within the system has helped to make the EU a lightning rod for anger about greedy, selfish, complacent and even “corrupt” elites.